Tandem repeat

-Tandem repeats occur in DNA when a pattern of one or more nucleotides is repeated and the repetitions are directly adjacent to each other.
+In genetics, tandem repeats occur in DNA when a pattern of one or more nucleotides is repeated and the repetitions are directly adjacent to each other, e.g. ATTCG ATTCG ATTCG, in which the sequence ATTCG is repeated three times.

 Several protein domains also form tandem repeats within their amino acid primary structure, such as armadillo repeats.
-However, in proteins, perfect tandem repeats are unlikely in most in vivo proteins, and most known repeats are in proteins which have been designed.
+However, in proteins, perfect tandem repeats are rare in naturally occurring proteins, but they have been added to designed proteins.